Flowers can only make you happy by triggering your happy brain chemicals. Here’s how they do that:

 Wildflower festivals are sprouting up everywhere.
 It’s not too late for this year, as the peak wildflower season in Crested Butte Colorado will be celebrated July 7-16 with a festival, hikes, and classes.

-Find out more about stimulating your happy chemicals in my book Habits of a Happy Brain: Retrain your brain to boost your serotonin, dopamine, oxytocin and endorphin levels.
+Find out more about stimulating your happy chemicals in my book, Happy Brain.